keu/docs/software/install-cli.md

 2. Rename the file to `astro.exe`.

 3. Add the filepath for the directory containing the new `astro.exe` as a PATH environment variable.
-For example, if `astro.exe` was stored in `C:\Users\username\astro.exe`, you would add `C:\Users\username` as your PATH environment variable.
-To learn more about configuring the PATH environment variable, see [Java documentation](https://www.java.com/en/download/help/path.html).
+For example, if `astro.exe` is stored in `C:\Users\username\astro.exe`, you add `C:\Users\username` as your PATH environment variable.
+To learn more about configuring the PATH environment variable, see [How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.html).

 4. Restart your machine.